nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-01-08-windows-7-beta-is-live/index.md

 resourceType: blog
 slug: windows-7-beta-is-live
 aliases:
   - /blog/windows-7-beta-is-live
 tags:
   - tools
-coverImage: nakedalm-logo-128-link-1-1.png
+preview: nakedalm-logo-128-link-1-1.png
 ---

 If you have an [MSDN](https://msdn.microsoft.com) account you will be able to download [Windows 7](http://www.microsoft.com/windows/windows-7/default.aspx) Beta today, but it should be available for anyone by the end of next week.